Garry Jones Garry Jones

 Mark Griffiths, Professor of Behavioural Addiction, Nottingham Trent University, in discussing infinite scroll and autoplay, and whether this represents a clinical addiction suggested that it is contestable.
 He concludes that “For some people it's genuinely addictive.
 But by my criteria for addiction, very few people would fulfil that.”

-Therefore, whether Screen + App Time sits as a potential gateway phase (a concept explored in addiction research contexts), is a question worthy of further investigation.
+Therefore, whether Screen Plus App Time sits as a potential gateway phase (a concept explored in addiction research contexts), is a question worthy of further investigation.

 Importantly, thumbtrap is not an incidental smart phone feature.
-It is the predictable human response to the uniquely designed affordances triggered through the combination of the Screen + App.
-Critically, Screen + App Timedoes not discriminate.
+It is the predictable human response to the uniquely designed affordances triggered through the combination of the Screen Plus App.
+Critically, Screen Plus App Time does not discriminate.
 All ages are equally vulnerable.
 Just look around you next time you’re at the mall, the park, on the subway.
 I have discussed this in depth in the third article in this series Why parents are hooked on their phones: The unspoken harm of parental phubbing on children – They’re thumbtrapped too”

 As outlined in first article in this series, ‘“Thumbtrap”: Smartphone technology that keeps scrolling after you decide to stop”, thumbtrap and the broader Screen Plus App Time construct is derived from three design features, strategically combined, integrated into screens and working in harmony: